$0 Pennsylvania Foster Care Quick-Start Checklist

 Card scan: Some applicants submit fingerprint cards through the mail.
 This method is less common and generally has longer processing times.
 It's typically used by applicants who don't have convenient access to an IdentoGO location.

 To schedule your in-person appointment, go to identogo.com and select Pennsylvania as your state.
-You'll be asked for the ORI (Originating Agency Identifier) number associated with your purpose.
-For foster care applicants in Pennsylvania, the correct ORI is provided by your licensing agency — your county Children and Youth Agency or your private Child-Placing Agency.
-Ask them for the specific ORI code before you schedule, because using the wrong ORI means your results go to the wrong destination.
+You'll be asked for the DHS service code associated with your purpose.
+The current DHS table lists service code 1KG71B for a foster parent and 1KG76Q for an individual age 18 or older in a foster home.
+Confirm which code applies to you with your licensing agency before you schedule, because using the wrong service code can send your results to the wrong destination.

-Your licensing agency should provide you with the correct ORI.
-If they haven't given it to you yet, ask specifically: "What is the ORI number I should use for my Act 114 fingerprint clearance for foster care?"
-Don't guess or pull a number from a general web search — an incorrect ORI sends your results to the wrong office, and you'll have to repeat the entire fingerprint process.
+Your licensing agency should confirm the correct service code.
+If they haven't given it to you yet, ask specifically: "What DHS service code should I use for my Act 114 fingerprint clearance for foster care?"
+Don't guess or pull a code from a general web search — an incorrect service code can send your results to the wrong destination, and you may have to repeat the process.

-Some county agencies and private CPAs include the correct ORI in their initial packet of materials.
+Some county agencies and private CPAs include the correct service code in their initial packet of materials.
 If yours doesn't, it's worth a phone call to clarify before you book your appointment.

 Free Download